-- Retain the yarning circle and use it for daily check ins for discussions. - Start each day/week with an Acknowledgement of Country or display a written statement in the classroom. - In guided reading time, include stories by, about and full of Aboriginal and Torres Strait Islander people. - Introduce children to language through ICTV's 'Our Bedtime Stories' and research more about Aboriginal and Torres Strait Islander languages. - Invite parents and carers to an open day style session, where children can show their work. - Seek further information or incursions from Elders, Stolen Generations members or community members. - Join the Narragunnawali community (and develop a Reconciliation Action Plan for your school) to access a variety of curriculum resources about reconciliation and Aboriginal and Torres Strait Islander histories, cultures and contributions. - Hold National Reconciliation Week or NAIDOC Week celebrations in your school or attend events in your local community.
+- Share your outcomes and experience with The Healing Foundation at resources@healingfoundation.org.au - Share the resource and how you used it amongst your networks. - Share your students' learning journey and tag The Healing Foundation on Instagram @healingourway and on Facebook as 'Healing Foundation'. - Retain the yarning circle and use it for daily check-ins, discussions in the classroom, or to share feelings and news. - Start each day/week with an Acknowledgement of Country or display a written statement in the classroom. - In guided reading time, include stories by, about and full of Aboriginal and Torres Strait Islander peoples. - Send books from the classroom library home for students to discuss with parents and carers. - Invite parents and carers to an open day style session, where children can show their work. - Seek further information or incursions from Elders, Stolen Generations survivors or community members. - Hold National Reconciliation Week or NAIDOC Week celebrations in your school or attend events in your local community.